 As soon as children can walk, they should wear shoes that support running and playing.
 Flip-flops, Crocs, plastic and shoes with heels are never appropriate for school.
-Rubber-soled shoes with closed-toe and back (e.g. tennis shoes) are necessary for safe active play.
+Rubber-soled shoes with closed-toe and back (e.g., tennis shoes) are necessary for safe active play.
 Parents of children who arrive at school without appropriate footwear will be contacted to bring alternative shoes.

 Daily outdoor play is an important part of your child's development; we provide daily opportunities for your child to participate.
-We follow the following guidelines based on heat index or wind chill.